 - Alcohol is excellent at extracting resins, while water is not.
-Plants that are high in resins include pine, spruce, balsam poplar/black cottonwood, rosin weed, frankincense, myrrh, and cannabis.
+Plants that are high in resins include pine, spruce, balsam poplar/black cottonwood, rosinweed, frankincense, myrrh, and cannabis.
 To extract plant resins you’ll want to use the highest proof alcohol you can obtain.
-40% alcohol vodka will make a mess of pine resin because the alcohol content isn’t high enough.
+40% alcohol vodka will make a mess of pine resin because the alcohol content isn’t high enough to break down the resin.
 If you can’t get Everclear where you live, resins can also be infused in oil to preserve their beneficial compounds.

 - Tinctures are convenient for travel.
 They are high potency, compact, and portable.
-You can fly with tinctures in your carry-on luggage, provided that they are packaged in bottles that are 2 ounces or less, and are labelled.
+You can fly with tinctures in your carry-on luggage, provided that they are packaged in bottles that are 2 ounces or less, and are labeled accordingly.

 - With potent low-dose botanicals, tinctures allow you to better control the dosage.

 Provided that the herb used in tincture making is a legal herb, it is also legal for you to share your tinctures with family and friends.
 There are specific laws that apply when selling your tinctures in a retail setting.
 In both the US and Canada, tinctures made for commerce must comply with specific labeling regulations, must be created in a commercial, inspected facility, and must meet certain standards of potency.
 This is beyond the scope of this article.

 I highly recommend enrolling in an online herbal course in order to understand the full scope of making herbal medicine, if you are considering selling your herbal tinctures in your business.
 The Chestnut School of Herbal Medicine’s Herbal Immersion Course or The Herbal Academy’s Entrepreneur Herbal Course can guide you through the process of turning herbal medicine making into a business.